rango31/chatplatforms/README.md

   npm install --save

-     to setup db (Important this will create  the database and add the default user)
+     to setup db (Important this will automatically create the required database tables)
+     - create a mysql database with name  :'chatplatforms'
+     - edit the knexfile.js with your local mysql server credentials
+     - Best practice is to put the development creds in the dev category, and production creds in the production category.
+     - The sstem is currently running in development mode.

-  knex migrate:latest --env production  && knex seed:run --env pnroduction
+  knex migrate:latest --env development  && knex seed:run --env development
+     Not necessary as the system will run migrations automatically

     To run it,

   npm start
    -- this will start the server
-   -- visit localhost:3000
+   -- visit localhost:3000/documentation/ to view documentation of API endpoints

-   default credentials(But i advise on registering a new account)
-   email: superuser@chatp.com - password : password321